-Our 6-lane in-ground swimming pool allows for focused instruction and competitive opportunities.
-While afternoon swim times are reserved for the lake, mornings are dedicated to ensuring that all Somerset campers have the time and resources to advance through the American Red Cross swim levels.
+Our six-lane in-ground swimming pool allows for focused instruction and competitive opportunities.
+While afternoon swim times are reserved for the lake, mornings are dedicated to ensuring that all Somerset campers have the time and resources to advance through through our six, color-coded swim levels.

 Brand new courts and fields include:

 Situated in the center of camp, our Culinary Arts center is spacious and cool and is a perfect space to learn how to create healthy and delicious snacks, meals, and desserts.
 Our vegetable garden, just steps away, allows campers to appreciate the deliciousness of all natural produce and re-emphasizes Somerset’s farm-to-table commitment.

-This 4,000 sqaure foot indoor/outdoor space is home to our gymnastics, dance, fitness, yoga, and cycling programs.
+This 5,000 sqaure foot indoor/outdoor space is home to our gymnastics, dance, fitness, yoga, and cycling programs.
 The open-air gymnastics space includes a springboard floor, tumbling area, beam, vault, and uneven bars.
-The massive dance studio includes a sprung floor and a full wall of mirrors and bars on three walls and ample space to focus on multiple disciplines including ballet, modern, jazz, and tap.
+The massive dance studio includes a sprung floor and a full wall of mirrors and bars, allowing for instruction in ballet, modern, jazz, lyrical and tap.

-Located in the center of camp, the Office and Health Center will be home to Kate and Josh’s offices as well as the spacious and air conditioned health center.
+Located in the center of camp, the Office and Health Center are home to Kate and Josh’s offices as well as the spacious and air conditioned health center.
 Staffed 24 hours, the health center includes three private camper bedrooms just in case you have to spend the night.
-The dining hall also includes a small medicine dispensing room so campers taking meal-time medications will never forget and never have to walk too far.
+Downstairs includes the culinary and media centers and camper canteen, open three times per week for a fun afternoon treat.
 Want to learn more about health, safety, and food allergies at Somerset?
 Click here.